-- 8. The Commission has requested the advice of ESMA on the preparation of the Level 2 measures foreseen in the Regulations (see Annex II).
-ESMA received the request on 27 May.
+- 8. The Commission requested the advice of ESMA on the preparation of the delegated acts foreseen in the Regulations (see Annex II).
+ESMA received the request on 27 May 2014.
 While the request for advice initially refers to 31 January 2015 as the deadline by which the Commission expected ESMA to deliver the advice, after further consultation with ESMA, the Commission decided to extend the deadline to 30 April 2015. - 9.
-The Commission invites ESMA to take into account, for the advice on EuSEF, the work carried out by the Commission's expert group on social business (GECES)6 and, in particular, the report from the GECES sub-group on social impact measurement7 adopted in Heraklion in June 2014, as well as other sources of relevant information from organisations such as the OECD and the Impact Measurement Working Group of the G7 Social Impact Investment Taskforce8.
-The Commission asks ESMA to justify its advice by identifying a range of policy options with an assessment of the costs and benefits of each.
-The cost benefit analysis of the options can be found in Annex III of this consultation paper. - 10.
-In recent months ESMA staff has contacted and met a number of social entrepreneurs, impact investors, fund managers and other stakeholders of different EU Member States, with the aim of
+The Commission invites ESMA to take into account, for the advice on EuSEF, the work carried out by the Commission's expert group on social business (GECES) and, in particular, the report from the GECES sub-group on social impact measurement adopted

-4 In order to make operative the passport for the managers, Articles 16 (1) of the EuVECA and 17 of the EuSEF Regulations imposes to the authority of the home Member State the obligation to notify certain events related to the passport.
+&lt;sup>4 In order to make operative the passport for the managers, Articles 16 (1) of the EuVECA and 17 of the EuSEF Regulations imposes to the authority of the home Member State the obligation to notify certain events related to the passport.
 Articles 17(3) EuSEF and 16(3) EuVECA Regulations entrust ESMA with the obligation to develop draft implementing technical standards to determine the format of the notification.